 - The test should be:

 - 1. Highly sensitive and specific.

-- 2.Applicable and acceptable to a large number of individuals.
+- 2. Applicable and acceptable to many individuals.

-- 3.Simple; accomplished easily and quickly.
+- 3. Simple; accomplished easily and quickly.

-- 4.Harmless to individuals being tested.
+- 4. Harmless to individuals being tested.

-- 5.Inexpensive.
+- 5. Inexpensive.

 Parameters of screening test

 - Parameters of screening test measure the clinical usefulness of the test. - To determine the parameters fourfold table is used, the results are tabulated according to the persons true disease status which determined by diagnostic test.